-The sale and abuse of Oxycontin/Oxycodone and Hydrocodone continued to be a significant issue in 2011.
+The abuse of Oxycontin/Oxycodone and Hydrocodone and other opioid type medications continued to be a significant issue in 2012.
 These drugs are sought for their pharmaceutical purity and ability to alter the central nervous system.

 Prescription drugs have been linked to the following crimes - homicide, assault, prescription fraud, home invasion thefts and pharmacy robberies.
 People who are addicted to prescription drugs facilitate their addiction by doctor shopping, pharmacy shopping, forgery, and purchasing the drugs via the Internet.
 Law enforcement is especially concerned for the welfare of particularly vulnerable populations such as the elderly and those with severe long-term illnesses such as cancer.